charmbracelet/bubbletea/docs/creating-nested-models.md

-# Creating Bubbles
+# Creating Nested Models

-There may be situations where you want to have your own sub-models for your project.
+There may be situations where you want to have your own nested models for your project.
 This can allow you to toggle between different views and organize your logic for `Update`.

-## Showing Specific UI Components (Bubbles)
+## Showing Specific Nested Models
 In Bubble Tea programs, you can decide which components are shown by holding a `state` field in your main model struct.
 For example: